Outlaws – Produced by Dave Alexander, music by Scott Buckley

 Like today and all of history, Scoundrels have unfortunately always been more than abundant.
 But, in history, they could often get away with their lies, cheating, tricks, and cons for much longer than they can today, as they moved from place to place, repeating the same old tricks before another new audience.

-From pimps, to card sharks, shell game artists, and simple picket pockets, here you’ll find a wealth of unsavory characters in American History.
+From pimps to card sharks, shell game artists, and simple picket pockets, here you’ll find a wealth of unsavory characters in American History.

 Philip Arnold (1829-1878) – Along with John Slack, Arnold was a confidence man who masterminded the famous 1872 Diamond Hoax in San Francisco, California.
 Arnold walked away with more than half a million dollars.

-“Dr.” Samuel Bennett (1791-1853) – From Shreveport, Louisiana, Dr. Bennett was one of the best known “thimble artists” to ever cruise the Mississippi River.
+“Dr.” Samuel Bennett (1791-1853) – From Shreveport, Louisiana, Dr. Bennett was one of the best-known “thimble artists” ever to cruise the Mississippi River.